davidhyongae2/missiontomars/README.md

 ## Summary
 Provide a high-level usage of beautifulsoup and flask app to create a url and webpage.<br>

-the usage of beautifulsoup and pymongo and manual edit was used to create the webpage.
+the usage of beautifulsoup and pymongo and manual edit that was used to create the webpage.